 Reducing Flood Risk

 The Board still has close links with Holland, which is synonymous with flood safety and sound drainage.
 We have been very successful in reducing flood risk over the years.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and drought, protect the environment and facilitate land use.

-With passion, foresight and a little bit of common sense, we will be allowed to continue to evolve and help protect the people of South Holland, whatever the cost may be, for generations to come.
+With passion, foresight and common sense, we will be allowed to continue to evolve and help protect the people of South Holland, whatever the cost may be, for generations to come.

 The Anglian Water Authority (South Holland Internal Drainage District) Order 1974 (Statutory Instrument 1974 No.1209).
 This Order constituted South Holland IDB in 1974 from an amalgamation of 5 Internal Drainage Boards: